PDF417/pdf417-android/DriversLicenseKeys.md

 	- H = Hispanic Origin (A Person of Mexican, Puerto Rican, Cuban, Central or South American or Other Spanish Culture or Origin, Regardless of Race)
 	- O = Not of Hispanic Origin (Any Person Other Than Hispanic)
 	- U = Unknown
-- `USDLScanData.kPlaceOfBirth` - Country and municipality and/or state/province
+- `USDLScanResult.kPlaceOfBirth` - Country and municipality and/or state/province
 	- Optional on AAMVA 02, 03, 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kWeightRange` - Indicates the approximate weight range of the cardholder:
+- `USDLScanResult.kWeightRange` - Indicates the approximate weight range of the cardholder:
 	- Optional on AAMVA 02, 03, 04, 05, 06, 07, 08
 	- 0 = up to 31 kg (up to 70 lbs)
 	- 1 = 32 – 45 kg (71 – 100 lbs)